 “What?!”
 I cried.
 “I was in the kitchens?
 And I can’t remember?!”

 Mikey smirked.
 “Then Jasmine Azalea and Freddie Weasley burst in, and Jasmine threw up on you, but you laughed it off and vanished it.
 We sat there until around four in the morning, until we were sure the teachers weren’t on the lookout anymore.
 We danced for a bit, and you and Freddie Weasley had a rapping competition.
 You were hysterical, Effy.”

 Faint memories started coming to me.
-“I think I’m remembering now.
+“I think I’m remembering know.
 So what’s happening to you, Liam?
 And Aspen, and Albus, and everyone else?”

 Liam shot us a dirty look.
 “Twenty hours of detention.
 I’m on Hagrid duty,” he snapped.
-“You two, Freddie, James, Dalia and Jasmine were the only ones who snuck out successfully.”
+“You two, Freddie, James, Dahlia and Jasmine were the only ones who snuck out successfully.”

 I smiled up at Mikey.
 “Thank you,” I said, putting my head into his lap and falling asleep again.

 Rain trickled down the window, and when I rested my head on the glass pane, it was cold and sent shivers down my spine.
 It was a few weeks on from the Halloween Fair, and everything was normal again.
 Albus has, bizarrely, disappeared, but after six years of being in Hogwarts, the student population were used to his family leaving for whole weeks occasionally.

 I was in Mermish, and Professor Mendeleev was reading to us an extract from a Mermish language book, and like every dull class, my thoughts were elsewhere.